turingschool/curriculum-site/module3/projects/consultancy/evaluation.md

   - Application includes client-side validation
   - Frontend state matches the backend data
   - Data and functions are passed as props (only as needed) to effectively organize the application
-  - Application is responsive across screen sizes, utilizing relative units were appropriate and breakpoints for layout changes as needed and avoiding any awkward styling as you change screen size
+  - Application is responsive across screen sizes with the use of flexbox and relative units where appropriate.
+Students attempt media queries and breakpoints for different screen sizes to avoid awkward styling, but full implementation of breakpoints is considered "exceeding expectations".

 **Exceeds Expectations:**